 Nosferatu

-At 32% across 176 head-to-head matchups, Nosferatu is still building its BingeBracket record.
+At 33% overall, Nosferatu looks like an underdog — but by the time it reaches a final, it outperforms.
 Eggers shot Nosferatu in candlelight, cast Bill Skarsgård under a moustache and prosthetics that obscure him entirely, and let the rats do most of the talking.
 The film commits to plague-era ugliness in a genre that's spent a century making vampires sexy, which gives it a specific bracket profile: deeply respected, rarely the gut-instinct pick.
 It ranks among the weakest 2020s performers on the platform.

 Synopsis